aflorio2/chireal-site/_members/adrien-florio.md

   google-scholar: AvWN0nIAAAAJ
 ---

-Adrien Florio is the Principal Investigator of the QuIReal (Quantum Information and Real-time evolution in QFT) Emmy Noether research group at Bielefeld University.
+Adrien Florio is the Principal Investigator of the $\left\lvert\chi\right\rangle$real (Quantum Information and Real-time evolution in QFT) Emmy Noether research group at Bielefeld University.

 ## Education